 Most small businesses start with a few contract employees, but as they grow they move towards hiring full-time employees and getting them on the payroll.
 Sifting through all the information on the Canadian Revenue Agency to set up payroll for the first time can seem scary and daunting.
-This four-part blog series will take you through each step needed to set up payroll, calculate deductions, and maintain your accounts using QuickBooks in a clear and easy-to-follow manner.
+This three-part blog series will take you through each step needed to set up payroll, calculate deductions, and maintain your accounts using QuickBooks in a clear and easy-to-follow manner.

 Part 1: Setting up your Business Number and Payroll Program with the Canada Revenue Agency (CRA)

 Before you can open a Payroll Account with the Canada Revenue Agency (CRA) you will need a business number.

 What is a Business Number (BN)